SteeltoeOSS/Documentation/api/v4/fileshares/usage.md

-# Usage
+# Using Network File Shares

 Before starting with Steeltoe's Windows Network File Share library, you should already have a plan for interacting with the file system.
 Steeltoe only manages the connection to the file share.

 ## Add NuGet References

-To use the `WindowsNetworkFileShare` class, you need to add a reference to the `Steeltoe.Common.Net` NuGet package.
+To use the `WindowsNetworkFileShare` class, add a reference to the `Steeltoe.Common.Net` NuGet package.

 ## Managing the Connection